What is a Lacework polygraph?

 - Insider behaviors

-How is Lacework Polygraph different from network-level breach detection tools?
+How is the Lacework polygraph different from network-level breach detection tools?

 Data points that are critical for breach detection are not available when data is sourced only from the network.
-Lack of these data points can cause lot of false alerts.
+Lack of these data points can cause many false alerts.

 Around 25% of data traffic never leaves the VM.
-Any breach at this level will not be visible with network-only breach detection tools.
+Any breach at this level won't be visible with network-only breach detection tools.